-yasuaki onishi: reverse of volume RG
+yasuaki onishi: reverse of volume RG at rice gallery

 the boxes which previously rested beneath the plastic sheeting give the material its voluminous shape